barsoom/devbook/styleguide/README.md

 We try not to waste space in this guide repeating widely accepted idioms (e.g. 2 space indent in Ruby), but only things we've had trouble with or been undecided on.

+If a styleguide violation is pointed out in review, follow it and don't debate it there – make a pull request with your proposed styleguide change.

 ## How to change this styleguide

-If anyone in the team wants to add, change or remove something, they bring it up on our weekly Friday meeting.
+If anyone in the team wants to add, change or remove something, they make a pull request against this repo and make their case.

-Everyone makes their case if they have one, and we decide by consensus – but typically the minority will fold.

-You can demand that someone should follow a rule in this styleguide until it has been changed this way, even if they disagree with it.
+We discuss in the comments and decide by consensus.
+Feel free to use emoji inspired by [the Crisp consensus model](http://blog.crisp.se/2014/03/27/peterantman/crisp-consensus-model-2-1):

+:thumbsup: I support this.

+:thumbsdown: No way!
+I veto this.

+:punch: I forfeit my vote.
+I neither support nor oppose this change.

+:point_right: I dunno.
+Let's discuss further.

 ---